CASES Students & Postdocs (Past)

 Chad Walker (he/him) is an interdisciplinary environmental social scientist with interests around justice, equity, and public support for low-carbon transitions.
 Recent research includes studying the impact of environmental justice in shaping support for wind energy, critically investigating the meaning of community energy, and using diverse methodologies to better understand reconciliation, autonomy, and pathways for improved health via Indigenous-led renewable energy development (see A SHARED Future).
 During his time in the United Kingdom, he studied user engagement and public participation through the development of Smart Local Energy Systems (see EnergyREV).
 Through these projects, he has used a combination of qualitative and quantitative approaches, spurring a keen interest in the ways we think about and practice mixed methods.
 Chad has a PhD from Western University (2017) and worked as a Postdoctoral Research Fellow at Queen’s University (2017-2019) and the University of Exeter (2019-2021).
 In June 2021, Chad joined the University of Saskatchewan as a Postdoctoral Research Fellow with the SSHRC-funded Community Appropriate Sustainable Energy Security (CASES) initiative.

 Renata is a geologist enthusiastic about the energy sector.
 Her career in the energy sector started in 2015 while working on research projects with leading petroleum companies in Brazil.
-She transitioned her career to focus on renewable energy in 2019 when she began her studies at the University of Saskatchewan.
-There she received a master’s degree from the Department of Geography and Planning and worked as a research group leader in the Canadian Centre for the Study of Co-operatives.
-Her research focused on the relationships and connections between energy policy and local renewable energy projects.
-Currently, she is a PhD student at the University of Victoria studying regional energy transitions and renewable energy clusters.
+In 2019, she started exploring the renewable energy sector at the University of Saskatchewan where she received a master’s degree from the Department of Geography and Planning and worked as a research assistant at the Johnson Shoyama Graduate School of Public Policy.
+Her research portfolio includes studies on energy policy, Indigenous and local renewable energy projects and renewable energy clusters.
+Currently, she is a Senior Policy Analyst in Saskatchewan’s Ministry of Energy and Resources working with Indigenous engagement and participation and Carbon Capture and Storage.

 Kate completed both a BA in Environmental Studies and a Master's in Development Practice in Indigenous Development at the University of Winnipeg.
 Through the CASES project, her graduate research focused on public participation in state-level energy strategies as well as the licensing processes for hydroelectric development in Canada.
 Following an internship with the Alaska Center for Energy and Power (ACEP) in the summer of 2021, Kate began a research fellowship with ACEP and CASES where she continues to expand her knowledge of energy policy and renewable energy in the north.